Call Us Today! (919) 617-9656

 Pain Is Exhausting

 Living with daily pain is physically and emotionally exhausting.
-It can affect our ability to function at work and at home.
+For instance, it can affect our ability to function at work and at home.
 It may become too difficult to continue participating in things you enjoy such as social events or hobbies.
 Chronic pain is known to change the levels of neurotransmitters in our brain and nervous system which effects our mood, thinking and behavior.
-It is common to have trouble with sleep, fatigue, concentration, poor appetite, and mood changes.
+Therefore, it is common to have trouble with sleep, fatigue, concentration, poor appetite, and mood changes.

 It’s Hard To See Pain

 Pain is not often an observable phenomenon.
-It can be difficult to treat something that is individually defined regarding intensity and experience.
-Several behavioral therapies have been documented and widely used to help with management of symptoms including Cognitive Behavioral Therapy and Acceptance Based therapies.
-Cognitive therapies aim to notice the negative “automatic thoughts” that surround chronic pain.
-These thoughts are often distortions of reality and begin as fear based.
-Examples could include “this pain will never end” or “when is it going to start or get worse?” leaving many to avoid much of their lives and focus on only the pain.
+THowever it can be difficult to treat something that is individually defined regarding intensity and experience.
+Several behavioral therapies have been widely used to help with management of symptoms including Cognitive Behavioral Therapy and Acceptance Based therapies.
+Above all, cognitive therapies aim to notice our negative “automatic thoughts” that surround chronic pain.
+In other words, these thoughts are often distortions of reality and begin as fear based.
+Examples could include “my pain will never end” or “when is it going to start or get worse?” therefore, leaving many to avoid much of their lives and focus on only the pain.
 Therapy can help change these thought patterns.

 THERAPISTS & COUNSELORS